MetOffice/lfric_core/infrastructure/documentation/buildsystem.rst

 Automatically Generated Code
 ----------------------------

-The LFRic infrastrucuture make use of the PSyclone tool, created as part of the Gung Ho project, to automatically generate some of the code.
-PSclone is designed to generate the Parallel Systems layer (PSy-layer) code, but it also modifies the algorithm code as written by science developers.
+The LFRic infrastructure makes use of the PSyclone tool, created as part of the GungHo project, to automatically generate some of the code.
+PSyclone is designed to generate the Parallel Systems layer (PSy-layer) code, but it also modifies the algorithm code as written by science developers.